CodeYourFuture/immersive-go-course/docker-cloud/IMPLEMENTATION.md

 - Basics of docker-compose and CockroachDB
 - GitHub actions for pushing the image to Docker Hub

-To get familiar with ECS, run through the [AWS tutorial](https://aws.amazon.com/getting-started/hands-on/deploy-docker-containers/):
+To get familiar with ECS, run through the [AWS tutorial](https://aws.amazon.com/getting-started/hands-on/deploy-docker-containers/), after which you should know about:

 - Container & task: like a blueprint for your application
 - Service & load balancing: launches and maintains copies of the task definition in your cluster